Mini256/tidb-dataset/README.md

 # tidb-dataset

-The dataset import tools for the demo of TiDB.
+The dataset import tool for the demo of TiDB.